 As part of our global tax structure implementation, an intercompany sale of inventory and fixed assets occurred during the first quarter of 2012.
-The inventory portion of this intercompany sale is expected to be sold to end customers in the normal course of business.
-As the inventory sells to our end customers, taxes are applied to the gain based on U.S. statutory tax rates, primarily offset by deferred tax assets.
-This resulted in an increase to the effective tax rate and a net tax provision of \$10.5 million and \$18.4 million in the three and six months ended June 30, 2012, respectively.
-Over 90% of this inventory has been sold to end customers as of June 30, 2012, and the remainder is expected to be sold in the third quarter of 2012.
-This is expected to result in a substantial decrease in the net tax provision in the third quarter and a further decrease in the fourth quarter.
+During the first nine months of 2012, this inventory has been sold to end customers in the normal course of business.
+Therefore, taxes have been applied to the gain on sale based on U.S. statutory tax rates, primarily offset by deferred tax assets.
+This resulted in an increase to the effective tax rate and a net tax provision of \$1.3 million and \$13.7 million in the three and nine months ended September 29, 2012, respectively.